Have you always wondered if making iced coffee using a Nespresso machine is possible? Then you are in the right place!

 This coffee machine is amazing, and the Aerocinno milk frother is amazing to make this iced coffee with.
 Because this milk frother has many options to foam the milk, it’s perfect for this recipe.

-We’re going to be using the cold foam froth for this recipe, as this is an iced coffee, and we don’t want to use hot milk to make it.
+We will use the cold foam froth for this recipe, as this is an iced coffee, and we don’t want to use hot milk.

 Make sure you have the following items to get started with this recipe: